 Suction units are either battery or manually powered.
 Battery powered devices allow for continuous suction.
-They are easier to use comparing to having to manually pump while also manipulating a manual unit.
-When discussing battery powered devices, there are some other considerations.
+They are easier to use compared to having to manually pump while also manipulating a manual unit.
+When discussing battery-powered devices, there are some other considerations.

 One concern is how the units will be recharged.
 Outlets will need to be in place on the vehicles for that process.
 If carried on fire apparatus, chargers may need to be fitted into compartments.

 Some battery powered units can also run on both DC and AC power.
 This can be a valuable option if the unit cannot be recharged in the event the battery goes dead between calls.

 Battery powered units weigh more than manual units.
 This weight can vary with different models.
 The lightest units weigh around 3 pounds, with heavier units weighing over 10 pounds.
 However, lighter may not always be better since some of the weight can be in the battery and that can impact run time.

 There are also manually powered units that require the user to manually squeeze or pull a handle to generate suction.
 The suction in some units can match the battery powered units.

 One major advantage is that there is no external power.
 This can be advantageous when the units are stored in vehicles without power outlets.

 One disadvantage is that these units can be more difficult to operate depending on the presentation of the patient.
 The canisters for manually powered units are usually smaller in capacity.
 To compensate for this, some models have overflow ports that allow for emesis to be vented out the side when the canister is filled.
 This can create a problem regarding infection control and safety issues.

 Prices range from $50 to $100.